 This message (including any attachments) contains confidential information which is intended for a specific individual and/or purpose, and is protected by law.
 If you are not the intended recipient, you should delete this message immediately.
 You are hereby notified that any disclosure, copying, or distribution of this message, or the taking of any action based on it, is strictly prohibited.

-Hermex International Limited is authorised by the Financial Conduct Authority under the Payment Service Regulations 2017 (534547) for the provision of payment services.
+Hermex International Limited is authorised by the Financial Conduct Authority as an Electronic Money Institution under the Electronic Money Regulations 2011.
+Reference number: 900870.

 +44 (0) 203 026 4030